Bike, Powder, Snowboarder, and Surfer Magazines to Cease Publication Indefinitely

 Shafer notes that her title still has one issue coming out before the November 20 furloughs take effect.
 Powder‘s annual photo issue—one of the magazine’s most anticipated of the year—will land on newsstands on November 16 as scheduled.

-“Powder still has one more issue to make and it’s going to be damn good—don’t count us out yet,” she says.
+“Powder still has one more issue to make and it’s going to be damn good—don’t count us out yet,” she said.

 A360 Media has not released an official statement on the furloughs or the future of the affected brands.
 A representative from the company declined to comment.